If you're planning a solo trip to Paris, below I share my honest experience of travelling to Paris alone

 Paris was somewhere I had dreamed about going for a romantic weekend and having lived just a ferry ride away in the south of England for so long, I really had no excuse not to have visited sooner, except that I was of course – single.
 Being single and romantic European breaks don't usually go hand in hand, or so I thought…

-TIP – If you are staying in Paris for a few nights, consider purchasing the Paris Pass.
+TIP – If you are staying in Paris for 2,4 or 6 days, consider purchasing the Paris Pass.
 It gives free entry to more than 60 top Paris attractions as well as unlimited use of public transport.
 You’ll save some money during your trip and also make it easier for you to visit various tourist sites. * Buy the Paris Pass here

 Arriving into Paris at night, I felt it – the tingling of excitement as we drove past the Louvre, then the Effiel Tower.
 The magical feelings that London had once captured, now replaced by the draw of Paris.
 Okay, so the French accent may have been a plus and the fact that I think French men are the most charming men on the planet but this city was not how I imagined.